Jenny Bewer

 »Abuse of Power«

-Drawing on anonymous experiences shared by visitors to the ‘Blindspot’ exhibition at Galerie 21 in Hamburg’s Künstlerhaus Vorwerkstift, the series envisions a future without sexualised violence.
-The images serve as visual interpretations of these personal accounts.
+Based on anonymous experiences shared by visitors to the exhibition “Blindspot” at Galerie 21 in the Vorwerkstift artists’ house in Hamburg, the series reflects on a future free from sexualized violence.
+A selection of these contributions was translated and transformed photographically by the artist.

 Jenny Bewer, born in 1990, is a freelance artist and photographer living in Hamburg.
 After studying at FH Bielefeld, she took part in international residencies and has shown her work in cities such as Paris, Amsterdam, and Hamburg.
 Her photographs have been featured in publications including DIE ZEIT, Stern, and FAZ Quarterly.
 She is a member of the collective herspective, which advocates for greater visibility of women in photography.
 In her artistic practice, Jenny Bewer explores the intertwined themes of trauma, perception, and memory.